 A. Here's what He did (20).
-"Then Jesus entered a house [possibly the house in Capernaum that belonged to Simon and Andrew, the one Jesus used as headquarters for His Galilean ministry; the NAS says He "came home"], and again a crowd gathered [here we go again, another crowd of people wanting to be with Jesus], so that he and his disciples were not even able to eat."
+The NIV says, "Then Jesus entered a house [possibly the house in Capernaum that belonged to Simon and Andrew, the one Jesus used as headquarters for His Galilean ministry.
+The ESV says, "Then he went home."
+The NAS says He "came home"], and again a crowd gathered [here we go again, another crowd of people wanting to be with Jesus], so that he and his disciples were not even able to eat."

 The house was packed.
 Mark says neither Jesus nor His disciples [possibly referring to the Twelve] were able to eat.
 The text doesn't explain why they weren't able.
 Was it because they didn't want to eat in front of guests?
 I don't think so.
 I get the sense that Jesus was simply so focused on the needs of others that He ignored His own needs, that spiritual needs took precedent over physical needs.
-That kind of supernatural perspective is crazy to the natural man, as we'll see shortly.
+That kind of supernatural perspective is foreign to the natural man, as we'll see shortly.

-So here are the facts.
-Jesus was engaged in two activities in the house.
+So Jesus engaged in two activities in the house.